Skip to main content

 Incomplete Certifications

-If an incomplete medical certification is received, Human Resources will provide the employee with the opportunity to either have the healthcare provider correct the certification or provide a written release for Human Resources to contact the healthcare provider directly.
+If an incomplete medical certification is received, People Experience will provide the employee with the opportunity to either have the healthcare provider correct the certification or provide a written release for People Experience to contact the healthcare provider directly.
 The employee will have seven (7) calendar days to resolve any deficiencies in the medical certification.
 If, after seven (7) calendar days the identified deficiencies have not been resolved, the FMLA request may be denied.

 2nd and 3rd Opinions